 BEST NATURAL ALTERNATIVE TO BALANCING INSULIN AND HORMONES

 Proper nutrition and herbal medicine is the better natural alternative to risking dependency on semaglutide injections.
-I truly believe my PGE-2 Diet program is a safer, better, anti-aging option that has me looking and feeling my best at forty-seven.
-You can watch my weight loss journey on my FREE CLASS page in my “Metabolism and Hormones” class.
+I truly believe my Hormone balancing diet program is a safer, better, anti-aging option that has me looking and feeling my best at forty-seven.

-My journey involves struggling with postpartum depression, anxiety, weight gain from insulin resistance after the birth of my daughter.
+My own Naturopathic health journey involves struggling with postpartum depression, anxiety, weight gain from insulin resistance after the birth of my daughter.
 So I have been through it and know exactly how to test and treat hormonal weight gain.

-If you need my help with your female hormones, insulin resistance, or weight loss I would be happy to help you!
+If you need my help with using natural medicine, herbs, and natural hormones for your female hormones, insulin resistance, or weight loss I would be happy to help you!
 Simply pop over to my SCHEDULE page to treat yourself to a Naturopathic visit.
 For those doctors and nurses, and researchers that want to review the existing semaglutide research, we will dive deeper into the existing peptide therapy research studies.

 REBOUND WEIGHT GAIN AND PERMANENT DEPENDENCY ON SEMAGLUTIDE

 In clinical trials, semaglutide led to an average weight loss of approximately 15% at 68 weeks among participants without type 2 diabetes, with sustained results observed at the two-year mark.
 That is 15-20 pounds for the average woman.
 I see women in my practice losing that much weight a lot faster than over two years.
-Occasionally I hear my patients telling me they lost thirty pounds in just one month and all their body pain is gone on my PGE-2 Diet!
+Occasionally I hear my patients telling me they lost thirty pounds in just one month on my Hormone Balancing Diet Program.
+Very often women lose the 15-60 pounds they need to lose in three to six months of working with me using herbal medicine and natural hormones.
 So if we can use an alternative to semaglutide then we should because the weight loss may not be as dramatic as women expect.

 Especially, when the main concern with semaglutide use is the potential for dependency and affordability.
 In a trial extension, participants who withdrew from semaglutide treatment regained 11.6 percentage points of lost weight by week 120, resulting in a net loss of 5.6%.
 Cardiometabolic improvements observed with semaglutide reverted towards baseline at week 120, indicating that ongoing treatment might be necessary to maintain weight loss and health improvements .